MohammadBnei/go-realtime-chat/server/Readme.md

 ## REST Adapter

 Implement a REST adapter and the main.go entrypoint.
-Use SSE for client side streaming.
+We advise you to use [go-gin](https://gin-gonic.com), it will be easy to code SSE for client side streaming.

 You will find the HTML template [here](adapter/html/template.go).
 It will give you a client to quickly test your application.